21 Sep HempMeds® Travels to Los Angeles for the West Coast Cannabis World Conference and Business Expo

 The Cannabis World Conference and Expo (CWCBE) is a three day event aimed at furthering the cannabis industry.
 The last CWCBE was held at the Javits Center in NYC this past June, where HempMeds® hosted a booth and sponsored educational presentations.
 The West Coast CWCBE took place from September 7-9 at the Los Angeles Convention Center near the popular LA Live venue.

-Coverage of the event by ABC 7 News revealed the many businesses already active in the cannabis industry, including HempMeds®, the retailer of a range of CBD hemp oil supplements and the first to sell and ship hemp oil products to all 50 states.
+Coverage of the event by ABC 7 News revealed the many businesses already active in the cannabis industry, including HempMeds®, the retailer of a range of CBD hemp oil products and the first to sell and ship hemp oil products nationwide.

-The HempMeds® team was busy all conference long demonstrating our products, like our first of its kind THC-free RSHO-X™, to the expo’s thousands of visitors.
+The HempMeds® team was busy all conference long demonstrating our products, like our first of its kind CBD product with no detectable THC, RSHO-X™, to the expo’s thousands of visitors.
 Because all our CBD oil products are derived from low-THC hemp, they are non-psychoactive and available for purchase in all 50 states and in over 40 countries internationally.

 The HempMeds® booth was on the expo floor alongside cannabis specific media companies, farming collectives, law firms, consulting businesses, and a full range of other ancillary services in the cannabis industry that were displaying their companies.